itk-ai/LoopChat/README.md

 ## Devlopment

-Run `npm run dev` to serve side local and watch for file changes
+Run `npm run dev` to serve site local and watch for file changes

+Then visit [http://localhost:8081/prompteditor.html?] to view the prompteditor

 ## Production

 Run `npm run build` to build minified css for production